parallaxsecond/parsec-book/src/parsec_service/source_code_structure.md

 more detailed description of authentication and application identity, see the [**API overview**](../parsec_client/api_overview.md).

-The `key_id_managers` module offers functionality for the providers for persisting mappings between key names and provider-specific key IDs.
-The key ID managers close the gap between the API, which allows keys to be addressed by a UTF-8 name, and the providers which have specific requirements for key handles (e.g. Mbed Crypto uses a 32 bit value for handles of persistent keys).
-Using a key ID manager is only required for persistent keys and the only current implementation stores the mappings on disk.
+The `key_info_managers` module offers functionality for the providers for persisting mappings between key names and provider-specific key information.
+The key info managers close the gap between the API, which allows keys to be addressed by a UTF-8 name, and the providers which have specific requirements for key handles (e.g. Mbed Crypto uses a 32 bit value for handles of persistent keys).
+Using a key info manager is only required for persistent keys and the only current implementation stores the mappings on disk.

 Building the service will combine the frontend and backend components mentioned above into one executable.
 It also links additional Rust crates that contain the providers, as well as crates to